-Delta-T Devices has revealed that its SPN1 Sunshine Pyranometer is being used to record solar radiation data aboard two Saildrones on a six-month, 4,000 nautical mile mission to the equator and back.
+Delta-T Devices’s SPN1 Sunshine Pyranometer is being used to record solar radiation data aboard two Saildrones on a six-month, 4,000 nautical mile mission to the equator and back.
 The aim is to develop and extend the work of the existing Tropical Pacific Observing System.

 Saildrones (pictured below) are highly innovative autonomous sailing drones, which can be remotely programmed and fitted with a wide variety of measurement sensors.
 Launched and retrieved from a dock, each Saildrone navigates to its destination using wind power alone, travelling at 3-5 knots.